mobilecoinofficial/full-service-mirror/create-release/package-testnet/README.md

 # Full Service Mirror, Full Service, & Ledger Validator Node

+## Requirements

+MobileCoin's full-service, full-service mirrors, and ledger-validator-node are developed using the environment specified in [this Dockerfile](https://github.com/mobilecoinfoundation/mobilecoin/blob/bdd5ded7aff9b8a86bd10c568a1f2bcf1ee20d27/docker/Dockerfile).
+## Ledger Validator Node & Full Service

 The first step is to launch Full Service and the Ledger Validator Node

-## Ledger Validator Node & Full Service

 A service that is capable of syncing the ledger from the consensus network, relaying transactions to it and proxying fog report resolution.